Argumentation-LLC/howto/Subscribing.md

 ---
-title: Subscribing and Managing Your Subscription
+title: Subscribing, Redeeming Codes, and Managing Your Subscription
 layout: default
 nav_order: 14
 ---
 # Subscribing and Managing Your Subscription
-An Argumentation.io subscription allows you to save your maps in Argumentation.io, share URLs (web links) to them, download them as image or PDF files, and access learning materials.
+An Argumentation.io subscription or code redemption allows you to save your maps in Argumentation.io, share URLs (web links) to them, export/download them as image or PDF files, and access learning materials.

-To subscribe to Argumentation.io, first create an Argumentation.io account.
-Then, while logged in to your account, select Subscribe from the Main Menu and choose your desired subscription option.
+To subscribe to Argumentation.io or use a redemption code, first create an Argumentation.io account.
+Then, while logged in to your account, select "Subscribe" or "Redeem code" from the "Main Menu" and choose your desired subscription option.
 Below, we go through these steps in more detail.

 ## Create an Argumentation.io Account